m-Py/anticlust/README.md

 Random search
 -------------

 To solve larger problem instances that cannot be processed using integer linear programming, a heuristic method based on random sampling is available.
 Across a user-specified number of runs (specified via the argument `nrep`), each element is first randomly assigned to an anticluster and then the objective value is computed.
 In the end, the best assignment is returned as output.
-To activate the heuristic, set `method = "heuristic"`, which is also the default argument.
+To activate the heuristic, set `method = "heuristic"` (this is also the default argument).
 When we set `preclustering = TRUE`, the random assignment is conducted under the restriction that preclustered elements cannot be part of the same anticluster.

 How to procede
 --------------

-The help page of the `anticlustering` function (`?anticlustering`) provides more explanations of all of the parameters that can be adjusted.
+The help page of the `anticlustering` function (`?anticlustering`) provides additional explanations of all function parameters.
 Currently, there is also a paper in preparation that will explain the theoretical background of the `anticlust` package in detail.

 References
 ----------